shih-chuan/Raycast2D/README.md

     e.g. if you have two walls, the first wall span from point (50, 50) to point (100, 100) and the second walls span from point (30, 40) to point (60, 80).
 Then should pass in `[50, 50, 100, 100, 30, 40, 60, 80]` as the `walls` parameter
 * Returns:
   * `polygon: FloatVector`:
-    all the endpoints of the lit area polygon.
+    all the endpoints of the lit polygon area.

 ## Run Demo